josh0x/about-me/README.md

 ### 📚 I'm currently learning:

-Following online courses to learn React, Next.js, Tailwind CSS, and Google Cloud.
+The art of building web applications using React + Next.js, utilising Tailwind CSS for a captivating user interface, and harnessing the scalability of Google Cloud for deployment.